Sahvir Wheeler: Kentucky

 On May 17, 2021, Wheeler announced he would transfer to Kentucky.
 Wheeler put up a game high 26 points in a 98–69 victory over North Carolina.
 Wheeler had a career high 14 assists in a 86–52 win vs North Florida.
 He was named to the Second Team All-SEC.
 Wheeler was named a finalist for the Bob Cousy Award.
+The following season, he averaged 7.7 points and 5.6 assists before being sidelined by injuries.
+He entered the transfer portal following the conclusion of his second season at Kentucky.

+Washington

+On April 26, 2023, Wheeler announced that he would be transferring to the University of Washington to play for the Washington Huskies.

+Professional career

+Wisconsin Herd (2024–2025)

+After going undrafted in the 2024 NBA draft, Wheeler joined the Maine Celtics on October 26, 2024 and on November 3, he was traded to the Memphis Hustle.
+However, he was waived on November 7 and re-signed four days later.
+However, he was waived once again on November 23 and on December 28, he joined the Wisconsin Herd.
+On January 8, 2025, he was waived by the Herd.